ozgur-git/Sample-Node.js-Service/README.md

 # Setup
-- start mongod on your platform.
+- start mongod service on your platform.
-- enter 'node index.js' at the root directory of assignment folder/
+- enter 'node index.js' at the root directory of the assignment folder.